 The Copenhagen-Oslo ferries have duty free shops that open shortly after the ships leave port.
-The duty free shops sells the typical range of brand-name clothes, jewelry, perfumes, souvenirs and food.
+The duty-free shops sell the typical range of brand-name clothes, jewelry, perfumes, souvenirs, and food.
 Many articles are actually cheaper than in Copenhagen stores with bargains not restricted to the very extensive liquor section.

 For More on the Copenhagen to Oslo DSFD Ferries See Also:

 - Book Cheap Mini Cruises Online at DFDS Seaways